It’s time to find the perfect gift for the writer in your life…but the only idea you can come up with is a pretty notebook.

 Looking for the perfect drink pairing for your writer to take to book club or enjoy during quiet evening hours curled up with the classics?
 They’ll love Tequila Mockingbird: Cocktails With a Literary Twist.

-This fun mixology book contains 65 literary-inspired drink recipes like The Pitcher of Dorian Grey Goose and Vermouth the Bell Tolls.
+This fun mixology book contains 65 literary-inspired drink recipes like A Rum of One’s Own and The Last of the Mojitos.

 It’s also full of clever illustrations and commentary, bar snack recipes and drinking game ideas.